codefellows-seattle-javascript-401n6/02-tools-and-context/README.md

 and use in other modules.

 #### Function Descriptions
 * `.forEach` - executes a function for each item in a collection.
+Returns nothing.
 * `.map` - turns one list into a new list by passing each element through the callback function and saving each result in the new list.
 * `.filter` - takes all the elements in a list and returns a new list